Vinegar Soaks (to heal skin)

 Recipe

-Make the recipe above.
+Prepare the mixture above.

-You can do these steps twice daily.
+You can do vinegar soaks once or twice daily.

 What if my wound or open skin isn’t getting better?